Tag: History and Culture

 Osugi Zanzako Odori is a traditional performance where the dancers carry a 2 meter fan on their backs and perform and dance in the center.
 The dancers chant and strum the drums while they powerfully move to the beat in a circle.
 A separate name is given to this dance called Oni Odori which means…

-• Nagusa-jinja Shrine
+• Yabu Shrine

-Nagusa-jinja Shrine
+Yabu Shrine

 As one climbs the uphill slope, they will be impressed by the appearance of the Nagusa-jinja Shrine.
 At the eighth stop of the Myoken Mountain, the three-storied pagoda can be found.
 The pagoda was gifted by Izumo Taisha during the great renovation after Yabu-shi gifted them a Myokensugi Tree in 1665.
 The pagoda reaches a…